 Finally in December I headed out to the coast.
 I stayed at a surf hostel in Swakopmund called the Salty Jackal; the passion project of Olli – a young German Namibian guy.

 I spent about two weeks here, and lots of good times were had in this hostel, from early morning surfs to sandboarding to barbecues and just all-round good fun.
+I even made a movie about it.
 I was sad to leave, but soon it was time to head home for Christmas, as always.

 The route home for Xmas had one last little adventure.
 I flew through Doha, and I’ve had some pretty long layovers in that airport.
 However this particular one was 20+ hours, so I decided to venture out and get a hotel for the night.
 That meant I finally got to walk around Doha and see what it was like.
 Cool way to cap off the year.